 Boston ivy is not grown for its flowers.
-It is the foliage of this traditional favorite that earns it a place on my list.
-You have heard of the "Ivy League" colleges, right?
-Well, these institutions are so... called because the external walls of some of the older buildings on their campuses are covered in Boston ivy.
+It is the foliage of this traditional favorite that earns it a place on this list.
+So-called "Ivy-League" colleges are so called because the external walls of some of the older buildings on their campuses are covered in Boston ivy.

-As my picture (at left) reveals, the leaves of Boston ivy can become a brilliant red in autumn, but I find them attractive in summer, too, when they are merely green.
-Fall color is superior when they receive ample sunshine, so if you are growing them as vines for shade, you will have to be content with their summer look.
+As this picture reveals, the leaves of Boston ivy can become a brilliant red in autumn, but they attractive in summer, too, when they are a deep glossy green.
+Fall color will be best when this vine receives ample... sunshine, so if you are growing it in shade, you need to be content with its summer look.

 02 of 10